sriyanops/ops-risk-and-loss-prevention-dashboard/README.md

 ### Problem This Tool Solves

-Operational leaders often lack a consolidated view of emerging risk drivers across sites until losses have already materialized.
-Data is typically fragmented across metrics, making it difficult to identify which locations require attention and what actions should be prioritized.
-This tool aggregates operational indicators into structured risk tiers and decision outputs, enabling earlier intervention and more consistent, data-driven resource allocation.
+Operational losses often emerge gradually across multiple indicators, making early detection difficult when metrics are reviewed in isolation.
+Without a unified risk framework, teams tend to respond reactively after performance has already degraded.
+This tool aggregates operational signals into defined risk tiers, enabling earlier identification of loss drivers and more disciplined, data-driven intervention.
 The system ingests daily, site-level operational data and produces:

 - Utilization and loss KPIs